 Two of the most important features of any good piece of writing are coherence and cohesion.
 In order to have a coherent text, we must ensure that our ideas are well organised and that follow a logical progression from beginning to end.
-On the other hand, to have cohesion in a text, apart from a proper use of syntactical elements, we must make good use of English connectors.
+Furthermore, to have cohesion in a text, apart from a proper use of syntactical elements, we must make good use of English connectors.
 These connectors are one of the elements that B1 students (intermediate level) find most difficult to start incorporating into their Writing.
 For this reason, in this post I’m going to teach you to use B1 connectors in English for intermediate students.
 Because if you want to improve your writing skills, you must use connectors.

 What are English connectors?